yassineMtg/smart-inventory-search/README.md

 ### **Metrics for Business Goal Evaluation**

-To evaluate the success of the Smart Inventory Search system, we will use the following metrics:
+To evaluate the success of the Smart Inventory Search system, I will use the following metrics:

 1. **Search Accuracy**:
    - Precision, recall, and F1 score for product retrieval.